fusion809/fusion809.github.io-old/_posts/2015-11-29-comparison-of-linux-distros-and-bsd-derivatives.md

 {% include image.html image="Arch-Linux-DDE-menu.png" width="1200px" float="none" description="Arch Linux running the Deepin Desktop Environment" %}

 ## Background
-{% include distros.html distro="Arch Linux" dw="arch" wp="Arch Linux" url="https://www.archlinux.org/" wiki="https://wiki.archlinux.org/" forum="https://bbs.archlinux.org/" %}
+{% include distros.html distro="Arch Linux" dw="arch" wp="Arch Linux" url="https://www.archlinux.org/" wiki="https://wiki.archlinux.org/" forum="https://bbs.archlinux.org/" %} is an independent Linux distribution that was first founded in 2002 and has since become one of the most popular Linux distributions that is geared towards experienced users.
+It aims to adhere to the "Keep It Simple, Stupid" principle.